semantic-release/semantic-release/docs/usage/plugins.md

 ## Plugin ordering

-For each [release step](../../README.md#release-steps) the plugins that implement that step will be executed in the order in which the are defined.
+For each [release step](../../README.md#release-steps) the plugins that implement that step will be executed in the order in which they are defined.

 ```json
 {